 Serena & Lily epitomizes coastal chic and their dip-dyed stool is one of their trademark pieces.
 These tiny and affordable teak tables—which are dip-dyed in glossy navy and white paint—pack a huge design punch.
 While many people opt to place them next to a tub, they also work as a small side table in your living room or bedroom.
 Should you go for the small and the large, they also work well when staggered with plants and candles.
 Plus, because they're handcrafted, each is one of a kind.

 West Elm’s Terrace Side Table is an elegant piece of furniture you'll never want to part with.
 The mid-century design features tiered glass shelves that seemingly float above a mirrored base.
 As such, it's the perfect showpiece to display your favorite lamp, books, or knickknacks.
 The handsome, refined piece works as a side table or nightstand and can be purchased a la carte or as a set of two.
 (We'd splurge on the set if we were you.)

-Nathan James Amalia Marble and Wood Accent Table
+Nathan James Amalia Nightstand Marble Solid Wood Accent Table

 This minimalist Nathan James end table rings in well under $100 and is available in a few different finishes.
 It features textured wooden legs, a durable, marble-like laminate top, and a scratch- and stain-resistant finish that protects it from errant spills.
 Reviewers rave about its realistic-looking faux stone finish and how easy it is to assemble.